alshohb/Digital-Forensics-Password-Cracker/README.md

 ## Usage
-Run the script and follow the on-screen prompts to enter a password and view the hashed output and recovery process.
+Execute the script and follow the on-screen prompts to enter a password.
+The system will generate a hash and store it along with the salt in an external file.
+You can then proceed to test the password recovery functionality.